dotherightthing/traktor-live-v1/README.md

 6. Output Preview: not connected
 7. Output FX Return: not connected

-Note: “Headphones Mix” should also be set to 0 / off, otherwise there will be phasing in the master output and more noticeably in samples recorded in Live, due to Traktor’s output being routed back into the Deck D input.

 #### Input Routing

 If the expected input pairs aren’t visible, restart Traktor.